-The purpose of the MPTC Behavioral Intervention Team (BIT) is to evaluate and address student behavior that may be inappropriate or concerning and to coordinate the resources of the college to intervene and provide necessary support.
+The MPTC Behavioral Intervention Team (BIT) evaluates and addresses student behavior that may be inappropriate or concerning and to coordinates college resources to intervene and provide necessary support to students and staff.

-The Behavioral Intervention Team consists of a cross functional group of MPTC staff whose mission is to:
+The Behavioral Intervention Team is a cross functional group of MPTC staff whose mission is to:

-- Provide a structured positive method for addressing student behaviors that impact the college community and may involve mental health and/or safety issues. - Meet regularly to support students by identifying patterns, trends and disturbances in the behavior of an individual or group. - Evaluate the nature of a reported behavior or incident to assess the level of risk. - Determine appropriate course of action to respond to behavioral concern and initiate intervention or response to prevent a situation from escalating. - Coordinate resources to ensure a comprehensive assessment response. - Balance the individual needs of the student and those of the greater campus community.
+- Provide a structured positive method for addressing student behaviors that impact the college community and may involve mental health and/or safety issues. - Meet regularly to support students by identifying patterns, trends and concerns in the behavior of an individual or group. - Evaluate the nature of a reported behavior or incident to assess the level of risk. - Assess and determine appropriate course of action to respond to behavioral concerns and initiate intervention or response to prevent a situation from escalating. - Coordinate resources to ensure a comprehensive response. - Balance the needs of the student and those of the greater campus community.

-The team is composed of staff from Student Services, Counseling, Human Resources, Diversity Relations, Campus Deans, Facilities and local law enforcement agencies.
-Committee members have had various training opportunities addressing the recognition and conflict management of student concerns.
-The committee addresses concerns using various methods and strategies.
-This can be anywhere from a team approach, one-on-one, or a mandated referral to an outside professional agency.
-The end result is a plan for success and a win-win for both the student and the college with the student's best interest in mind.
+The team is composed of staff from Student Services, Security, Disability Services, Counseling, and Campus Deans.
+Committee members have training in recognition and management of student concerns.
+The committee addresses concerns using case management and referral.
+The end result is a plan for success and a win-win for both the student and the college.

-The Behavioral Intervention Team feels that having this entity on campus adds an element of safety to our college environment.
+The Behavioral Intervention Team adds an element of safety to our college environment.
 With the assistance and appropriate input from all staff and faculty, it is our hope that Moraine Park Technical College will be a safer and more productive environment for all.